 F = –kx

-where the minus sign shows that this force is in the opposite direction of the force that’s stretching or compressing the spring. (k is called the spring constant, which measures how stiff and strong the spring is. x is the distance the spring is stretched or compressed away from its equilibrium or rest position.)
+the minus sign shows that this force is in the opposite direction of the force that’s stretching or compressing the spring.
+The variables of the equation are: F which represents force, k which is called the spring constant and measures how stiff and strong the spring is, and x is the distance the spring is stretched or compressed away from its equilibrium or rest position.

 The force exerted by a spring is called a restoring force; it always acts to restore the spring toward equilibrium.
 In Hooke’s law, the negative sign on the spring’s force means that the force exerted by the spring opposes the spring’s displacement.